-Materials: Light brown metallic painted aluminium cuboid.
-Black painted aluminum wall mount.
+Materials: Light brown metallic painted aluminium square cuboid.
+Black painted aluminium wall mount.
 Some metal parts.
-Porcelain sockets.
+Porcelain socket.

 Height: 25 cm / 9.84”

 Width: 11,5 x 11,5 cm / 4.52 x 4.52”

 Depth: 24,5 cm / 9.64”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.